Cocoa2219/MultiBroadcast/README.md

 ## Commands
 Main command: `/multibroadcast` or `/mbc`.
 Requires permission `Broadcasting` (RA Permission).

+*Note: This plugin also patches and replaces the original broadcaat command*

 | Command                                      | Description                           | Returns          |
 |----------------------------------------------|---------------------------------------|------------------|
 | `/mbc add map <duration> <text>`             | Broadcasts a message to all players.  | A group of ids.  |